GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 ## What you get

-After some seconds, your openrouteservice should be running:
+After some time, your openrouteservice should be running:
 ```shell
 curl http://localhost:8080/ors/v2/health
 {"status":"ready"}